Decapitated and Guillotined Heads from Notre-Dame

-Notre-Dame de Paris which means “Our Lady of Paris,” also known as Notre-Dame, is a medieval Catholic cathedral on the Île de la Cité in Paris, France.
+Notre-Dame de Paris, which means “Our Lady of Paris,” also known as Notre-Dame, is a medieval Catholic cathedral on the Île de la Cité in Paris, France.
 The cathedral is considered to be one of the finest examples of French Gothic architecture.
 The innovative use of the rib vault and flying buttress, the enormous and colorful rose windows, set it apart from the earlier Romanesque style.

-On 15 April 2019, the cathedral caught fire and suffered significant damage, including the collapse of the roof and the central spire and substantial damage to the, rose windows.
+On 15 April 2019, the cathedral caught fire and suffered significant damage, including the collapse of the roof and the central spire and substantial damage to the rose windows.
 Plans are underway to rebuild.

-Relics stored in the cathedral include the supposed crown of thorns which Jesus wore before his crucifixion.
+Relics stored in the cathedral include the supposed crown of thorns that Jesus wore before his crucifixion.
 Also, a piece of the cross on which he was crucified, a 13th-century organ and stained glass windows.

 Surviving the French Revolution

 In 1793, during the French Revolution, the cathedral was rededicated to the Cult of Reason.
 Later is was again rededicated to the Cult of the Supreme Being.
 During this time, many of the treasures of the cathedral were either destroyed or plundered.
 The twenty-eight statues of biblical kings, mistaken for statues of French kings, were beheaded.
-All of the other giant statues on the facade, except for the statue of the Virgin Mary on the portal of the cloister, were destroyed.
+All of the other giant sculptures on the facade, except for the figure of the Virgin Mary on the portal of the cloister, were destroyed.

-For a time the Goddess of Liberty replaced the Virgin Mary on several altars, and the cathedral came to be used as a warehouse for the storage of food and other civil purposes.
+For a time, the Goddess of Liberty replaced the Virgin Mary on several altars, and the cathedral came to be used as a warehouse for the storage of food and other civil purposes.
 In 1801, the new ruler, Napoleon Bonaparte, signed an agreement to restore the cathedral to the Church.
 It was the setting of Napoleon’s coronation as Emperor on 2 December 1804, and of his marriage to Marie-Louise of Austria in 1810.

 Notre-Dame de Paris